-3 charged with helping fugitive before officer's killing
+Police: Suspect in officer's killing was wearing body armor

 - Woman killed in wrong-way collision with ambulance on I-5

-During another encounter, right after Loyd’s ex-girlfriend was killed in mid-December, Mayan said Loyd came into the restaurant with a gun, pointed it at Mayan and said, “‘Drive me or I will kill you.
-I just did something real bad,'” the affidavit said.
+The crime-tip service Crimeline is offering a $100,000 reward for a tip that leads to Loyd’s arrest.

-Mayan said he drove Loyd to several locations, including the home of Loyd’s estranged wife, where Loyd told him to knock on the door.
-Mayan said he only walked to the door without knocking because he was afraid Lloyd would shoot her, according to the affidavit, which noted that Mayan told conflicting stories about his encounters with Loyd.
+“Anybody who makes a phone call is valuable to us at this point,” said Barb Bergin, the local Crimeline’s executive director.

-After Clayton was shot, many of her colleagues immediately joined the pursuit; among them was a sheriff’s Deputy First Class Norman Lewis, who died when he was thrown from his motorcycle in an accident.
+After Clayton was shot, many of her colleagues immediately joined the pursuit.
+Among them was sheriff’s Deputy First Class Norman Lewis, who died when he was thrown from his motorcycle in an accident.

 Funerals were planned for Lewis for Friday and Clayton for Saturday.